 Puree in a blender or food processor, if desired, then return to the pot.

-To make removing the kernels from the ear easier and less messy, place the ear of corn on the center of a bundt or tube pan, sticking the point of the ear in the hole a bit.
+- This recipe calls for canned corn, but you can use frozen kernels if you like.
+And if you are making this in summer when the corn is at its peak, by all means, use fresh ears (about 6 ears) of corn.
+To make removing the kernels from the ears easier and less messy, place the ear of corn on the center of a bundt or tube pan, sticking the point of the ear in the hole a bit.
 Using a serrated knife, slice down the ear, rotating around, allowing the kernels to fall into the base of the cake pan.